-Whenever I am in Hamburg because of my job or just for fun, it is impossible for me to pass by a bakery without getting a Franzbrötchen.
-I’m so much in love with them since my first bite ;P
+Whenever I am in Hamburg because of my job or just for fun, it is impossible for me to pass by a bakery without getting a Hamburger Franzbrötchen.
+This traditional cinnamon pastries are so delicious!
+I’m in love with them since my first bite…

-For people from the North of Germany it’s probably something they know since they are small kids – I guess there is nobody that does not love pastry bakes with cinnamon ;) I myself discovered those little fellas pretty late.
-In Southern Germany they were not sold in many places when I was young.
-At least the bakery I was going to all the time, did not have them.
+For people from the North of Germany it’s probably something they know since they are small kids.
+I guess there is nobody who does not love pastries flavored with cinnamon.
+I discovered those little fellas pretty late.
+In Southern Germany they were not sold in a lot of places when I was young.
+At least the bakery I was going to all the time did not have them.

-When I was studying, I lived in Hamburg for some time and back then it happened :) I fell in love with Franzbrötchen.
-They are basically all over the place and if you are new in town, you have to try the things the “native” do and eat :P There was nothing better than a fresh baked Franzbrötchen on a sunday morning coming back from a party – a light snack before going to sleep :P
+When I was studying, I lived in Hamburg for some time and back then it happened.
+I fell in love with Franzbrötchen.
+They can be found basically all over the city and if you are new in town, you have to try the sweet treats the »native« do and eat, right?!
+There was nothing better than a freshly baked Franzbrötchen on a sunday morning coming back from a party.
+A light snack before going to sleep is simply the best!

 INGREDIENTS / ZUTATEN